November 13 - 19, 2016

 APPLICATION PROCEDURE & DEADLINES

-The application deadline for the 2014 Berlin Capital Program has expired.
-Information about the Berlin Capital Program 2015 will be announced on our website in the spring/summer of 2015.
+The application deadline for the 2016 Berlin Capital Program has expired.
+Information about the Berlin Capital Program 2016 will be announced on our website in the spring of 2017.